ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_digitizing/Digitize_cross_stitch_fills.md

 ## To digitize a cross stitch fill...

-1Click the Cross Stitch Fill icon.
+1. Click the Cross Stitch Fill icon.

-2Select a color from the palette and cross stitch type from the Stitch toolbar.
+2. Select a color from the palette and cross stitch type from the Stitch toolbar.
 [See Set stitch color & type for details.](Set_stitch_color_type)

-3Mark reference points on your design.
+3. Mark reference points on your design.
 Left-click for sharp corners and right-click for round corners.

 ![cross-stitch_digitizing00016.png](assets/cross-stitch_digitizing00016.png)

-4Press Enter.
+4. Press Enter.
 Depending on the stitch type selected, you will be prompted to set cross stitch orientation via the Select Fill Style dialog.

 ![SelectFillStyle.png](assets/SelectFillStyle.png)

-5To set cross stitch orientation, click the quadrant to be filled.
+5. To set cross stitch orientation, click the quadrant to be filled.

 - To create three-quarter cross stitches, click the corner where you want the quarter stitch to be.